spacemeshos/go-spacemesh/docs/accounts.md

 ```

 ###### Strings encoding
-We use base58 for account id and public key as the canonical encodding but other data is hex encoded.
+We use base58 for account public key as the canonical encodding but other data is hex encoded.

 - publicKey - base58 - also the account id
 - cipherText - hex